 How to care for a sunburn

 - Apply a moisturizer, over-the-counter hydrocortisone cream or aloe vera gel.
-If aloe vera is used, it helps reduce the pain and inflammation.
+If aloe vera is used, it reduces the pain and inflammation.
 After a few days, the skin will start to peel.
 This is how the body removes the dead skin which is why it is recommended to continue applying a moisturizer to relieve the itchiness.

 When to consult a doctor